 Liquid shouldn’t be used in large quantities, but you can put wet food in the device.
 For example, a glass of milk or soup broth cannot be processed, while chicken with sauce drippings or large food pieces in soup (pasta, meat, legumes) can be processed.
 Too much liquid can damage the device by leaking into the heating or electrical system.

-Finally, the Tero device recycles and recovers only organic waste.
+Finally, the Tero recycles and recovers only organic waste.
 Unlike traditional compost, there are no insects or microorganisms to digest different materials.
-Rather, it is a unique drying and grinding technology, which explains why paper, coffee filters, tea bags, tissue paper and compostable bioplastics cannot be transformed by the Tero device.
+Rather, it is a unique drying and grinding technology, which explains why paper, coffee filters, tea bags, tissue paper and compostable bioplastics cannot be transformed by the Tero.

 By: Claudia Larose